loconomics/loconomics/docs/Contributor Guidelines.md

 # Contributor Guidelines

+## CSS Naming Conventions

+We use Bootstrap as CSS framework and it has it's own naming rules, for anything related to Boostrap (like adding changes, modifiers on top of Bootstrap classes) or files under /utils folder, we follow the simple Boostrap naming.

+But for *components* styles, the classes at /components folder that start with uppercase letter, we use [SUIT naming convention](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md)

+**Disclaimer**: this rules were not strictly followed in the past or there is code created before we set this rules, then current source code needs some clean-up/refator.
+New code must follow the rules.

 ## Use of Github

 We use Github to track all development issues, marketing tasks, project management, product roadmaps, and a repository for for other related project information.